cBioPortal/datahub/crdc/gdc/ucec_tcga_gdc/README.md

   - Isoform override: mskcc
   - Replace gene symbols and Entrez IDs
   - Post interval size: 500
+- Mutation data may be missing for some samples-- this reflects a lack of data availability in ISB-CGC.

 ## Expression data transformations (CNA / mRNA)